willamowius/callgen323/ReadMe.txt

  - receiving an exact number of calls.
  - adjust the delay between each batch of calls.
  - set the number of batches to repeat.
- - The only capability supported is G.711 ULaw 64k and user indication.
+ - The capability supported are G.711 ULaw 64k, user
+   indication and plugin video codecs.

 HOW TO GET
 ==========